ben-turner/node_redis/README.md

 * `ParserError` subclass of `RedisError`: Returned in case of a parser error (this should not happen)
-* `AggregateError` subclass of `AbortError`: Emitted in case multiple unresolved commands without callback got rejected in debug_mode instead of lots of `AbortError`s.
+* `AggregateError` subclass of `AbortError`: Emitted in case multiple unresolved commands without a callback got rejected in debug_mode instead of lots of `AbortError`s.

 All error classes are exported by the module.